JoHof/stacl/README.md

 Examples for each of these three modes are given in the "example.m" file.
 The main advantage of this method is, that the number of clusters will be determined automatically.

 ## Examples
-Results for toy datasets:
+Results for toy datasets without specifically optimizing the parameters for each dataset.
+For the results based on generated data and for results based on subsampling.
+Only one set of parameters for each was used.

 When data can be generated:
 ![Toy 1](https://github.com/JoHof/stacl/blob/master/figures/toy_1_generated.jpg)
 ![Toy 2](https://github.com/JoHof/stacl/blob/master/figures/toy_2_generated.jpg)

-When only one dataset is availabe ans subsampling is performed:
+When only one dataset is availabe and subsampling is performed:
 ![Toy 1](https://github.com/JoHof/stacl/blob/master/figures/toy_1_subsampled.jpg)
 ![Toy 2](https://github.com/JoHof/stacl/blob/master/figures/toy_2_subsampled.jpg)